arsun2/recruiting-exercises/inventory-allocator/README.md

 javac InventoryAllocator.java

-javac InventoryTests.java
+javac InventoryAllocatorTests.java

 Run tests with the follow command - you should set the testing output in the stdout terminal:

-java -ea InventoryTests
+java -ea InventoryAllocatorTests

 ### Problem